Pumpkin-MC/Pumpkin-Docs/docs/en/plugin-dev/plugin-template/inventories.md

 ### Clearable Trait

-The `Clearable` trait provides functionality to empty an inventory, this is required to be implemented for Inventory to be implemented:
+The `Clearable` trait provides functionality to empty an inventory.
+This is required to be implemented for the `Inventory` trait:

 ```rust
 #[async_trait]